What is the average cost of a funeral in Vancouver?

 What can you do with the cremated remains?

-Ash scattering is also more common these days and there are many options for how you can create a befitting ash scattering ceremony.
+Ash scattering is also more common these days, and there are many options for creating a befitting ash scattering ceremony.

 Can I preplan a direct cremation at an affordable cost?